leovantoji/Machine-Learning-Engineer-Nanodegree/README.md

 ### 6. Car Make and Model Classification
 - **Machine Learning Concepts:** Convolutional Neural Network
 - **Project Overview:** Fine-grained image recognition is the task of distinguishing highly similar objects such as identifying canine breed, bird species, or aircraft model.
 Car Make and Model Image Recognition is a sub problem belonging to a large family of Fine-grained visual classification problems.
 This problem is challenging as the differences between cars could be extremely subtle and highly dependent on factors including angle of view and weather to name a few.
-The figures below show the process of identifying car make and model from an image input.
 - **Problem Statement:** The goal is to train an image classifier model that can correctly label the car make and model based on an input image of a car.
 This model should have at least 70% classification accuracy.
 The tasks involved are the following:
     - Download the cars dataset which originated from Stanford University AI Lab.
 Data source and banner image: http://ai.stanford.edu/~jkrause/cars/car_dataset.html contains all bounding boxes and labels for both training and tests.
     - Perform exploratory analysis and some visualizations on the dataset to understand how the data is distributed.